walterfreeman/ast101/groups.md

 Your group is number 518.
 Your lab time is Monday 2:15-3:35 PM.

 Your other group members are:
+* Nicholas Calbo (ntcalbo@syr.edu)
 * Ryan Kalata (rakalata@syr.edu)
-* Ryan Blowers (rblowers@syr.edu)
+* Justin Laurent (jklauren@syr.edu)
 <br>

-Based on your responses, there wasn't a clear consensus on the format you want for your labs.
-Please talk to each other and figure out how you
+Based on your responses your group will likely be meeting on Main Campus.
+This week, you should contact each other by email, and arrange to meet
-		want to do them (online, in person, etc.) In-person labs meet in front of Holden Observatory.
+               up in person somewhere for Project 1.
+Next week, once labs start, you should meet up in front of Holden Observatory for lab.

 Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.